AIML-research/AIML-research.github.io/_pages/research-seminar.md

 ### When and where
 Each Wednesday 11:00 - 12:30, hybrid setting <br>
 Offline:  Research Institute CODE, Bundeswehr University Munich. <br>
 Online: via WebEx.
-If you are interested, contact <a href="mailto:tai@l3s.de">Tai Le Quy</a> for the link.
+If you are interested, contact <a href="mailto:emmanouil.panagiotou@unibw.de">Emmanouil Panagiotou</a> for the link.

 ### Who